Marine Engineer Apprenticeship

 There are start dates for this apprenticeship throughout the year.
 Please apply and our apprenticeship team will be in contact with you to discuss.Apply now

 About this apprenticeship

-As a marine apprentice, you will mostly work under the supervision of others and undertake tasks such as boat handling, support, repair and outfitting.
+As a marine engineering apprentice, you will mostly work under the supervision of others and undertake tasks such as boat handling, support, repair and outfitting.
 You will develop the practical skills and technical knowledge required to work as a professional and competent marine engineer.

 What you will learn

 As a Marine Engineering apprentice you will design and produce solutions to meet boat layouts, restrictions and engineering requirements, or produce boat engineering systems from engineering and technical drawings to specifications.
 Marine engineers work to fine tolerances using a variety of measuring equipment, machines and tools.
 They manufacture, assemble, strip, repair and re-build components.

 You will use carpentry, electrical, plumbing, welding, electrical and engineering skills or become a marine engineer/electrician to service and repair boat engines.
 The work could involve constructing frameworks, hulls and decks – even installing parts such as engines, propellers and steering systems.